Skip to content

 LanguagesBreakdown of conversations by detected primary language

-User SentimentAI-estimated emotional tone (great, good, or negative) per conversation
+User SentimentAI-estimated emotional tone per conversation — rated Great, Good, or Negative

 Each widget shows a trend indicator (up or down) with the percent change against the previous period.
+Rate widgets like Resolution Rate and User Sentiment show the change in percentage points (pp) rather than percent.
 Click the date range on any widget to adjust its comparison window.

 Click + Add Widget in the top-right.
 The widget picker lets you browse by category or search by name.